 Relationship with the Auckland Electric Vehicles Trial Bylaw 2017

-These Rule changes are not to be confused with the Auckland Electric Vehicles Trial Bylaw 2017 that has been proposed to allow electric vehicles access to six specified priority bypass lanes in Auckland from 6 to 20 March 2017, after which the bylaw will be revoked.
+These Rule changes are not to be confused with the Auckland Electric Vehicles Trial Bylaw 2017 that has been proposed to allow electric vehicles access to five specified priority bypass lanes in Auckland from 6 to 20 March 2017, after which the bylaw will be revoked.
 The trial will provide preliminary information on the viability of allowing EVs into specific special vehicle lanes.
 The Rule changes will provide the long-term legislative framework to enable RCAs to allow EVs access to special vehicle lanes.